-Environmental sustainability seeks to underline the fragility of the environment and the impact that all living beings have on it, above all through human decisions.
-This dimension includes the regulations necessary for the protection of living beings and the ecosystems in which they live.
-Without natural resources available there is no development.
+Environmental sustainability is intended to emphasise the fragility of the environment and the impact that all living beings have on it, especially through human decisions.
+This dimension includes the regulations necessary to safeguard living beings and the ecosystems in which they live.
+Without available natural resources, there is no development that matters.

-For all mandatory or optional requirements to which companies are subject, we offer a series of services for ensuring respective compliance.
+For all those mandatory or optional obligations to which companies are subject, we offer a range of services to ensure their compliance.